 B clay is probably our most balanced material (in that you can simply add water and make vitreous cone 6-8 stoneware from the pure material).
 It's quarry seam is about 6 feet thick (parts of the seam are super fine and completely vitrify at cone 6).
 It is exceptionally smooth and slick having moderate plasticity.
 This material is fine enough that a simple slaking process on the dry lumps will create a slurry of which +99% passes a 200 mesh screen!

 B clay is incrediblely smooth and fine grained.
 This mug is made from unprocessed material (a selected lump from the center of the seam), there is not a single grain of sand in it!
 It is plastic enough to throw thin walled pieces.

 A 10kg lump of B clay at the quarry (from the center section of the seam).
 It is quite damp and amazingly dense and heavy.
-It is layered, somewhat like the rings on a tree, the lines run horizontal in the clay bed.
-In the lab its splits apart in layers (revealing carbon stringers).
+It is layered, somewhat like the rings on a tree, the lines run horizontally in the clay bed.
+In the lab its splits apart in layers (revealing carbon stringers of Cretaceous plant life).